AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/secrets.md

 >
 >![Disable environment](../../images/ui/event-forwarding/secrets/env-disabled.png)

 Under **[!UICONTROL Target Environment]**, use the dropdown menu to select the environment you want to assign the secret to.
-Under **[!UICONTROL Secret Name]**, provide a unique name for the secret in the context of the environment.
+Under **[!UICONTROL Secret Name]**, provide a name for the secret in the context of the environment.
+This name must be unique across all secrets under the event forwarding property.

 ![Environment and name](../../images/ui/event-forwarding/secrets/env-and-name.png)